 NVR is very much similar to digital video recorders (DVR).
 DVR is mainly used with analog cameras, whereas NVR is used with IP Cameras.
 It is basically a DVR of an IP camera.

-you can find ethernet switches for IP surveillance in different configurations.
-The configuration starts with a hardware setup.
+The NVR configuration starts with a hardware setup.
 Here is how you can proceed with the hardware setup:

 When these steps are performed properly then NVR and IP camera connection can be easily made.
 Software setup is the next step in the configuration, and this can be easily done by following the instruction manual provided by the manufacturer.

 As discussed before, NVR without PoE switch has no Ethernet ports at its back panel.
 It utilizes an external power adapter or an external PoE switch to power each IP camera.
-Like NVR with a PoE switch, the configuration of NVR for IP camera without a POE switch also begins with the hardware configuration.
+Like NVR with a PoE switch, the NVR configuration for IP camera without a PoE switch also begins with the hardware configuration.
 Here is how to proceed:

 Recording will be enabled only when users add the cameras to NVR.
 This can be easily done by referring to the steps in the instruction manual.